Shpëtim Moçka: Kastrioti Krujë

 Following his loan return to Flamurtari Vlorë from Apolonia Fier, on 25 July 2012 he signed for Kastrioti Krujë.
 He became the club's first choice goalkeeper for the 2012–13 campaign ahead of Alfred Osmani, and he made 19 league appearances, as well as scoring a goal from the penalty spot in a 4–1 win over his previous club Apolonia.
 He also made four Albanian Cup appearances to help his side reach the quarter-finals.

 Return at Flamurtari Vlorë

-Moçka returned to his first club Flamurtari Vlorë ahead of the 2013–14 season and following the departure of Enea Koliqi to Iraklis Thessaloniki he became the club's first choice goalkeeper ahead of Klodian Xhelilaj.
+Moçka returned to his first club Flamurtari Vlorë ahead of the 2013–14 season and following the departure of Enea Koliqi to Iraklis he became the club's first choice goalkeeper ahead of Klodian Xhelilaj.
 He played in 24 league games in a season where the club struggled in the Albanian Superliga and only managed to finish 7th in the league.
 He also made five cup appearances in a successful cup winning campaign, but he was overlooked for the final against Kukësi as the manager Ernest Gjoka decided to choose Klodian Xhelilaj instead.